Survivor: Tocantins: Reception

 Survivor: Tocantins – The Brazilian Highlands received very positive reviews from critics and fans alike.
 Fans and critics praised the "back-to-basics" structure of the season as well as the highly entertaining cast.
-Particular praise was handed to the personalities of finalists J.T Thomas and Stephen Fishbach, who formed a tight alliance early in the game and managed to make it to the end while remaining on great terms with the rest of the contestants.
+Particular praise was handed to the personalities of finalists J.T.
+Thomas and Stephen Fishbach, who formed a tight alliance early in the game and managed to make it to the end while remaining on great terms with the rest of the contestants.
 Contestants Benjamin "Coach" Wade and Tyson Apostol were met with polarized receptions due to their villainous behavior.
 Thomas, Fishbach, Wade, and Apostol would go on to compete in future seasons of the show and are seen as some of the most popular and influential players in Survivor history.
 In 2015, a poll by Rob Has a Podcast ranked this season 11th out of 30 with Rob Cesternino ranking this season 12th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 10th out of 40.
 Dalton Ross of Entertainment Weekly ranked this season 22nd out of 40 saying the season was bolstered by "Coach" and that "other than Tyson getting blindsided, were there any memorable moments that didn't involve the Dragonslayer?"
 The "Purple Rock Podcast" named the season the eleventh greatest in Survivor history, claiming, "The strategy is slightly lacking and there aren’t many gimmicks or twists, but the season makes up for it with comedy and a group of players so likable you probably won’t care much who wins the season."
 Similarly, Inside Survivor also ranked the season as the eleventh best.
 In their review, they highlighted that, "It has some modern-day twists (with idols and Exile), a couple of epic blindsides, and a shift into 'big-character' edits."
+In 2024, Nick Caruso of TVLine ranked this season 29th out of 47.